paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend.md

 a separate post.
 Despite this, however, I think that the API mode in Rails 5 is huge, and has a chance to save Rails from losing steam amidst the push towards Single Page Applications.

+Rails 5.1 is the newest in the 5.x branch at the time of writing, so we'll use that.
+This version also comes with support for yarn and webpacker, which we could use, but will not - we'll discuss why later in the article.

 So far, I've only had a chance to very cursorally play with the API app generation mode, so I'd like to do a bit more of that.
 I'm also choosing Rails because this is what I'm proficient with, while I'm still learning Vue.js.
 I find that tackling two new things at once is sometimes harder than necessary, so this is a nice and safe middle ground.